nithu0115/eks-logs-collector/README.md

 * Worker Node(s) should have required permissions to communicate with SSM service.
 IAM managed role `AmazonEC2RoleforSSM` will have all the required permission for SSM agent to run on EC2 instances.
 The IAM managed role `AmazonEC2RoleforSSM` has `S3:PutObject` permission to all S3 resources.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Note:* For more granular control of the IAM permission check [AWS Systems Manager Permissions Reference ](https://docs.aws.amazon.com/systems-manager/latest/userguide/auth-and-access-control-permissions-reference.html) link
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Note:* For more granular control of the IAM permission check [AWS Systems Manager Permissions link ](https://docs.aws.amazon.com/systems-manager/latest/userguide/auth-and-access-control-permissions-reference.html)

 * A S3 bucket location is required which is taken as an input parameter to `aws ssm send-command` command, to which the logs should be pushed.